kenttonino/graphql-nestjs-typescript/README.md

 ## Description
-- This is only a guide for future projects.
+- This is only a template for future projects.

 ## Technology Stack
 - GraphQL